Where To Stay in Spain – Travel Blogger’s Favourites

-The hotel also has a spa, so after a day on the beach you can treat yourselves to a massage and spa session.
-Our room had a beach view, and a delicious breakfast was included in the stay, however the highlight was definitely the beautiful beach.
+The hotel also has a spa, so after a day on the beach, you can treat yourselves to a massage and spa session.
+Our room had a beach view, and a delicious breakfast was included in the stay, however, the highlight was definitely the beautiful beach.

 We swam, sunbathed, and drank cava on the beach to our hearts’ content, and had the most relaxing weekend we could have hoped for.

 Over the years I’ve visited over 45 countries and hundreds of cities and towns, many amazing places that I will never forget.
-Yet our visit to Barcelona and our stay at Hotel 1898 remains one of our favourite travel memories ever!
+Yet our visit to Barcelona and our stay at Hotel 1898 remains one of our favorite travel memories ever!

 Barcelona truly has everything.
 A great location situated on a nice beach at the base of some lovely mountains and boasting a great climate year round.
-Its easy to get around, there is excellent public transport, great shopping and the place is heaving with incredible tapas bars and groovy designer hotels and rooftop watering holes.
+It’s easy to get around, there is excellent public transport, great shopping and the place is heaving with incredible tapas bars and groovy designer hotels and rooftop watering holes.
 One of the things that makes it truly special is the influence of the famous artist and architect Antonio Gaudi which includes the incredible Sagrada Familiar which is still under construction.

 Hotel Praktik Bakery